131250208/InfExtraction/README.md

 cal_scores = True  # set False if all the test sets are not annotated, then only output the result files without scoring.
 ...
 ```
+Do evaluation on the datasets in `test_path_list`.
+The result data will be saved under `data/res_data` after evaluation.

 Run `train_valid.py` for either training or evaluation:
 ```